UNVR vs UNVR Pro vs UNVR G2: Which UniFi NVR Should You Buy in 2026?

 Is the extra $200 worth it for the UNVR Pro?

-The UNVR Pro is worth the extra $200 if you need long-term retention (60+ days), RAID 10 redundancy, or plan to exceed 18 4K cameras.
+The UNVR Pro is worth the extra $200 if you need long-term retention (60+ days), more RAID 10 capacity across seven bays, or plan to exceed 18 4K cameras.
+Both models support RAID 10, but the Pro's extra bays give you considerably more usable space.
 For stable deployments with fewer than 15 cameras and 30-day retention, the standard UNVR offers better value.
-With stacking support, you can also add a second UNVR later if you outgrow one unit.
+Note: for new builds, compare the UNVR G2 ($699) vs UNVR G2 Pro ($999) instead.

 What happens when I hit the camera limit?